brendanmerritt1/a99-achernar-covid/README.md

 ## Introduction
 This covid dashboard displays covid information for the state of North Carolina, both at a state and county level.
 It displays data about a number of areas, including cases, deaths, hospitalizations, etc.

+## Demo
+To see a quick overview of the webapp with a brief explanation of each page, see the linked video here https://www.youtube.com/watch?v=CNQWKvCJ6-k.
+Additionally, this webapp is hosted on Heroku, and can be seen publicly here https://secret-ridge-44451.herokuapp.com/.

 ## Installation and Run Instructions
 Navigate to a directory of your choosing and clone this directory with `git clone `.\
 In order to install the appropriate packages with npm, run the command `npm i` in the root directory.\